GateNLP/MigrationNarrate/README.md

 ## Obtaining the Videos

-To comply with YouTube's Terms of Service and copyright requirements, **we do not redistribute the original YouTube videos or audio files**.
+We **do not redistribute the original YouTube videos or audio files**.

-Instead, the dataset provides YouTube video identifiers.
+Instead, the dataset provides YouTube video identifiers that can be used to locate videos that remain publicly available.

-A script for downloading videos that remain publicly available on YouTube is provided in:
+We provide a script for retrieving the videos:

 ```text
 scripts/download_videos.py
 ```

-Please note that YouTube content can be removed, made private, or otherwise become unavailable over time.
+Please note that YouTube videos may be removed, made private, or otherwise become unavailable over time.
 Consequently, it may not always be possible to reconstruct the complete original dataset.

 Users are responsible for ensuring that their use of YouTube content complies with the applicable YouTube Terms of Service and relevant copyright requirements.